Tips about where to go, prices, what to do, and all in between

 - One day back in Bangkok.

-I first spent 3 days in Bangkok and it was enough to visit the Grand Palace (entrance fee is 500 bahts, 15€), Ayutthaya and the Floating Market.
+I first spent 3 days in Bangkok, which may not be acknowledged as a “beautiful” city in Thailand but, in the end, it has some really nice attractions and even perfect Instagram spots you shouldn’t miss.
+These days were enough to visit the Grand Palace (entrance fee is 500 bahts, 15€), Ayutthaya, and the Floating Market.
 Ayutthaya is 80km from Bangkok and was the ancient capital from Thailand.
 You get there in about an hour by train.
 This was a one-day trip and it was really worth it.
 The train from Bangkok to Ayutthaya was really cheap (15 bahts, about 0,50€) and it was quite interesting.

 After these days in crazy Bangkok, I flew to Krabi, where I stayed at Ao Nang beach.
 As Krabi town is a bit boring to stay, with fewer things to do, I recommend Ao Nang.
 Near the center you can walk to all the little shops and restaurants.
 From Ao Nang you can visit many islands, like the world famous Railay Beach, Phi Phi Islands, Koh Lanta…